 One of the keys to preventing an allergic reaction is knowing how to avoid the food that causes your symptoms.
 Follow these steps:

 Some people claim that alternative treatments help, but there's not much research in this area.
 Because peanut allergy can be life-threatening, herbal remedies are generally not recommended and aren't a substitute for medical care.
-Talk to your doctor before trying any alternative medicine treatment.
+Talk to your doctor before trying any alternative medical treatment.

 Coping and support